Rome by First Class Rail

 The churches and burgher houses of the Old Town are clustered here, as are the elegant shops along Bahnhofstrasse.
 The baroque Rathaus (Town Hall), Zurich’s most impressive churches – the Grossmünster, Fraumünster – and the city’s oldest, St Peterskirche (its clock face is the largest in Europe), all lie within a short distance of the River Limmat, near the point where it opens onto the lake.
 Then as you return to Zurich station, prepare yourselves for the scenic journey along the impressive Gotthard route through the Swiss Alps.
 The line transports you through picturesque scenery, climbing to the foot of the snow-capped Alps and through the Gotthard Base Tunnel, the world’s longest tunnel and a marvellous feat of engineering, which opened fully in December 2016.
 You soon emerge and continue across the Swiss border and through the outstanding Italian Lakes before arriving in Milan.

 On arrival at Milan’s imposing art-deco station change trains and join the flagship Eurostar Italia Frecciarossa (Red Arrow) service to Rome.
 Sit back and watch the world go by or simply revel in the romanticism of rail travel across Europe.
-On arrival at Roma Termini station walk out of the side entrance into Via Giovanni Giolitti and continue the short distance to your hotel for the next four nights, the stylish, contemporary and brand-new Una Hotel Roma.
+On arrival at Roma Termini station, you are within easy reach of your hotel for the next four nights, the welcoming and highly-rated Hotel Diocleziano.

 Days 3, 4 and 5 – Rome